asika32764/sms-coding-standard/CSS.md

 <img src="images/blocks-example.png" alt="Blocks example" style="width: 200px;"/>

 ##### Naming Rule
 Naming of blocks is quite simple.
 As long as the block is self-explaining.
 Single dash (-) is allowed if needed.
+(This could be alter with camelCase naming [10], wait for further discussion)

 - ```.button```
 - ```.text-field```